-Israeli soldier convicted in killing of Palestinian man
+Israeli soldier convicted in killing of wounded Palestinian suspect

 The case has divided opinion among the Israeli public, politicians and members of the military and focused attention on the military's code of ethics.

+Hundreds of supporters protested on Azaria's behalf outside the Tel Aviv courtroom where the trial was held.

+Sgt.
 Azaria was serving in Hebron, a majority Palestinian area in the West Bank, when he shot al-Sharif, who was a suspect in a knife attack.
 The Israeli soldier suffered a minor injury.

 According to the Israel Defense Forces, Azaria arrived at the scene about 11 minutes after the attack, put one bullet in his rifle and shot al-Sharif in the head, killing him.